Buena Park, California: Local government

 Buena Park was incorporated as a General Law City on January 27, 1953.
 In November 2008, the voters adopted a City Charter.
 The City Charter is a written document approved by the electorate which acts as a “constitution” for the city.
 Amendments, revisions and repeals of a charter are subject to the vote of the people.

 Buena Park operates under council–manager government, in which the City Council is the policy-making body and the City Manager is responsible for carrying out Council policy and everyday management of city functions.
 An elected City Council of five non-partisan members is elected at large and its chair acts as mayor.

-As of December 2022, city council members are Mayor Arthur C. Brown, Mayor Pro Tem Susan Sonne, Council Member Joyce Ahn, Council Member José Trinidad-Castañeda, and Council Member Connor Traut.
+As of February 2025, city council members are Mayor Joyce Ahn, Vice Mayor Connor Traut, Council Member Carlos Franco, Council Member Susan Sonne, and Council Member Lamiya Hoque.